 17.33 Copyright—Damages—Actual Damages (17 U.S.C. § 504(b))

-The plaintiff is entitled to recover the actual damages suffered as a result of the infringement.
+The plaintiff [name] is entitled to recover the actual damages suffered as a result of the infringement.
 Actual damages mean the amount of money adequate to compensate the copyright owner for the reduction of the fair market value of the copyrighted work caused by the infringement.
 In determining actual damages, you should consider the following:

 [The amount a willing buyer would have been reasonably required to pay a willing seller at the time of the infringement for the actual use made by the defendant of the plaintiff’s work] [;] [and]